paytunia/api-documentation/README.md

 The merchant platform can then :
 * display the payment Bitcoin address on his own web interface,
 * include the Bitcoin-Central web interface url in an iframe in order to display a payment pop-up as an overlay,
-* redirect the buyer to the payement's URL, in this case the payment is displayed on a separate screen
+* redirect the buyer to the payement's URL (see below), in this case the payment is displayed on a separate screen

+To display the payment request to the user, the `https://bitcoin-central.net/invoice/{UUID}` can be used, this is used by the e-commerce framework plugins.

 Once the payment request is displayed, the customer has 15 minutes to send the appropriate amount.